multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Home"
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a new research group in [INM-1 at Forschungzentrum Juelich](https://www.fz-juelich.de/inm/inm-1/EN/Home/home_node.html).
+We study the organisation and development of the human brain.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->